LongPHH/streaming_pipeline/DesignDoc.md

 3. **Output**:
   - Valid messages go to 'processed-logins'
   - Error messages go to 'error-logins'
-  - Analytics on login patterns to 'login-analytics'
+  - Analytics on login patterns to 'login-analytics' which sends a message every 30 seconds
-  - User behavior insights to 'login-insights'
+  - User behavior insights to 'login-insights' which sends a message every 2 minutes
-  - IP analysis to 'login-ip-patterns'
+  - IP analysis to 'login-ip-patterns'which sends a message every 5 minutes

 ### Why We Built It This Way
 - **Simple Processing**: Each message follows a clear path: validate → transform → output/analyze